Breaking Down the 50-30-20 Rule

 50% = Needs

-Needs … these are the things you can’t do without: groceries, housing, utilities, health insurance, and transportation.
+These are the things you can’t do without: groceries, housing, utilities, health insurance, and transportation—to name a few.
 Most of the time, these amounts are consistent, but it is important to review them regularly.
 Ideally your “needs” should account for 50% of your take-home income.

 30% = Wants